The North Carolina Real Estate Commission is an independent North Carolina state governmental agency

 for brokers licenses.

 The Commission consists of nine volunteer members appointed by the Governor and General Assembly.
+At

-also conducts hearings and takes disciplinary action against licensed brokers for violations of the Real
+conducts hearings and takes disciplinary action against licensed brokers for violations of the Real

 Estate License Law and Commission rules.